 One final thought about gear is simply this: it is far better for me to learn about the gear I currently own and push myself to experiment with it and use it as fully and as creatively as possible, rather than chase after the latest stuff.
 All that does is force me to spend time learning the fundamentals of another piece of gear, and put my personal development on hold as a result.

 The software we use

 During the past year I have learned one critical lesson about photographic software.
 For many of us owning it and using it can be akin to a religious experience.
 It is simply incredible to witness how animated discussions can be – sometimes past the point of civility – when software programs and post-processing approaches are discussed.
-As Nasim so eloquently wrote in one of his articles last year, there is no industry standard and there is no prescribed ‘right way’ when it comes to post processing.

 The use of software is a very important ‘third’, and in my mind ranks second behind skill and vision in terms of its potential impact on the images that each of us creates.
 Advances in software are leveling the playfield between various camera formats and can go a long way to enhance the overall quality of an image.
 I struggled for a number of years trying to figure out what software program to use and I wasted a lot of time trying to learn new programs.
 All that did was slow down my development as a photographer.
 Quite simply, I paid too much attention to the opinions of others and not enough time concentrating on the final images I was producing and what was working for me.